- Who can go to RCHS?

 - How can I contact the RCHS staff?

-The offices of the RCHS principal, counselors/advisors, and office staff offices are located on the first floor of Crockett Hall adjacent to the cafeteria and the College Police offices, encompassing a large open area where students can relax and study between classes.
+The offices of the RCHS principal, assistant principal, academic advisors and additional staff are located on the first floor of Crockett Hall Suite 179.